×

 Bhavesh Chheda

-He is an associated member of the Institute of Company Secretaries of India.
-He has experience of more than 8 years and focuses on BSE and NSE Listed Companies and SEBI and Corporate Governance related matters.
-He also supports the compliance team in respect of Companies Act / RBI / FEMA / Corporate law.
+He is an associate member of the Institute of Company Secretaries of India.
+He has experience of more than 10 years and specializes in the areas of Listing Compliance, SME & Mainboard IPO, Preferential Issues, Capital Structuring in Listed Companies, SEBI Intermediary Registration & Compliances, ESOP, Mergers & Amalgamations, Implementation of Resolution Plans after NCLT Approval, and other related matters.
+He also provides guidance and support to the compliance team in respect of Companies Act / RBI / FEMA / Corporate law.

 • CS Tanvi Shah